CERES

 Calibrated, not overconfident

 CERES never gives you a single number and calls it certainty.
-Every forecast carries a 90% confidence interval, built from 2,000 bootstrap replications.
+Every forecast carries a 90% sensitivity interval, built from 2,000 input-perturbation replications.
 Honest uncertainty is more useful to a humanitarian programme officer than false precision.

 Built to be proven wrong